tylerfettrow/soteria-processing-python/README.md

 - [ ] Preprocessing script that takes the raw ekg, runs a peak finding algorithm on it, and then calculates beats per minute and heart rate variability from this data. (preprocess_ekg.py)
 This script includes additional flags for plot creations.
 - [ ] plot_qa_figs toggle will generate figures that allows to view and scroll through raw EKG signals (-p1)
+	- [] start scrolling by clicking on scroll bar and the axes will auto zoom
 - [ ] "time_per_epoch_4_analysis" is hard coded, and is the time in seconds for each epoch

+### Plot Available
+Each modality (Smarteye, EEG, and EKG) have a plot_availability script, that provides a high level view of the percent of data that is in good shape, lost, or could use additional preprocessing steps to improve.

 ### Gather Results
 There exists a gathering script for each data type.
 The purpose of this gathering script is to go through and concatenate all subject/crew results into a single dataframe, store these results in a csv, and create some figures of this data.